Key Takeaways

 The best method depends on why you are selling.
 Here is a decision guide based on the most common situations Dallas-Fort Worth homeowners face:

-- Facing foreclosure: Cash buyer marketplace (#1) gives you the best combination of speed and fair price.
-Texas non-judicial foreclosure moves fast — if you have fewer than 7 days before the sale date, a "we buy houses" company (#4) may be your only realistic option.
+- Facing foreclosure: Propcash investor network (#1) may give you a useful combination of speed and fair price.
+Texas non-judicial foreclosure moves fast.
+If you have fewer than 7 days before the sale date, a "we buy houses" company (#4) may be your only realistic option.

-- Going through a divorce: Cash buyer marketplace (#1) — competing offers establish a verifiable fair price that both parties and their attorneys can agree on.
+- Going through a divorce: Propcash investor network (#1).
+Multiple investors reviewing your property can help establish a verifiable fair price that both parties can evaluate.
 The fast close helps you divide assets and move forward.

-- Inherited a DFW property: Cash buyer marketplace (#1) — sell as-is without investing in a house you did not plan for.
+- Inherited a DFW property: Propcash investor network (#1).
+Sell as-is without investing in a house you did not plan for.
 No repairs, no property management, no ongoing Tarrant or Dallas County property tax bills.

-- Relocating for work: Cash buyer marketplace (#1) or iBuyer (#3) depending on your home's condition.
+- Relocating for work: Propcash investor network (#1) or iBuyer (#3) depending on your home's condition.
 If your home is newer with no foundation or hail damage, an iBuyer may work.
-Otherwise, the marketplace gives you more flexibility to sell as-is.
+Otherwise, having multiple investors review your property gives you more flexibility to sell as-is.

-- Foundation problems: Cash buyer marketplace (#1) is your strongest option.
-Foundation damage disqualifies homes from iBuyers, makes traditional buyers walk away during inspection, and scares off most retail purchasers.
-Cash investors in DFW deal with foundation issues routinely and price them in rather than walking away.
+- Foundation problems: Propcash investor network (#1) is your strongest option.
+Foundation damage disqualifies homes from iBuyers, makes traditional buyers walk away during inspection, and deters most retail purchasers.
+Cash investors in DFW deal with foundation issues routinely and factor them into their offers.

-- Tired landlord: Cash buyer marketplace (#1) — exit your DFW rental property as-is without spending another dollar on repairs, tenant issues, or property management fees.
+- Tired landlord: Propcash investor network (#1).
+Exit your DFW rental property as-is without spending more on repairs, tenant issues, or property management fees.

-In 6 out of 7 scenarios above, the cash buyer marketplace ranks first.
-That is because competition is the most reliable mechanism for getting a fair price when selling for cash — regardless of your specific situation in Dallas-Fort Worth.
+In 6 out of 7 scenarios above, having multiple investors review your property ranks first.
+Competition is the most reliable mechanism for getting a fair price when selling for cash, regardless of your specific situation in Dallas-Fort Worth.

 Frequently Asked Questions